Our business

 The UK GDPR introduces a duty on all organisations to report certain types of personal data breach to the Information Commissioners Office (ICO).
 This must be done within 72 hours of becoming aware of the breach, where feasible.

-Failing to notify the ICO of a breach, when required to do so, can result in a significant fine of up to 10 million euros.
+Failing to notify the ICO of a breach, when required to do so, can result in a significant fine of the higher of either £17.5 million or 4% of the undertaking’s total worldwide annual turnover in the preceding financial year.
 The fine can be combined with the ICO’s other corrective powers.
-It is therefore important to make sure there is a robust breach-reporting process in place to ensure the PIRC can detect and notify the ICO of a breach, on time; and to provide the necessary details.
+It is therefore important to make sure there is a robust breach-reporting process in place to ensure PIRC can detect and notify the ICO of a breach, on time; and to provide the necessary details.

-Employees are reminded that personal information relating to individuals must not be disclosed to other people, either internally within the PIRC or externally unless we have the written consent of the individual, or we have a legal basis to do so.
+Employees are reminded that personal information relating to individuals must not be disclosed to other people, either internally within the PIRC or externally unless PIRC have the written consent of the individual, or PIRC have a legal basis to do so.

 What is a Data Breach?